 Offer to send additional information that they can become familiar with, but do not close the policy during the meeting.

 Instead, call your client a week or so after the meeting to find out if they have had a chance to review the information you sent them.

 If you did a good job explaining the importance of the potential policy in the meeting and how it applies to their circumstances, it will be a natural conversation to sell the policy.

 Armed with the information necessary to make a decision, the client will feel like the new policy was their idea, not yours.

-By waiting until after the meeting to make the sale, your customer leaves the meeting with a feeling of gratitude for your help and proud of the new things they learned.
+By waiting until after the meeting to make the sale, your customer leaves with a feeling of gratitude for your help and proud of the new things they learned.

 If you sell in the meeting, your clients may feel like they were taken advantage of.